Camera Obscura and World of Illusions is perhaps Edinburgh’s oldest visitor attraction, entertaining visitors since 1853.

 The ‘Evening ticket’ allows entry only after 6 pm.

-However, if you reach the attraction after dark, the friendly guides at Camera Obscura and World of Illusions give a demonstration of how the technology works during the day.
+However, if you reach the attraction after dark, the friendly guides at Camera Obscura and World of Illusions demonstrate how the technology works during the day.

 The best time to visit Camera Obscura and World of Illusions is as soon as they open in the morning.

-When you start early, you avoid the crowd and see the ‘World of Illusions’ exhibits peacefully and also have a better experience on the rooftop with stunning views of Edinburgh.
+When you start early, you avoid the crowd and see the ‘World of Illusions’ exhibits peacefully and have a better experience on Edinburgh’s rooftop with stunning views.

 If you can’t make it in the morning, the next best time is the evening – you can watch the sun go down or see the city lit up after dark.